-Prerequisites: Microbiology 310 or an introductory course in microbiology and consent of instructor.
-Taxonomy, comparative physiology and ecology of representative microorganisms found in various natural environments.
-515. Bacterial and Viral Genetics (2) I, II Prerequisite: Microbiology 310, Recommended: Chemistry 361A-361B.
+Prerequisite: Microbiology 310 or an introductory course in microbiology and consent of Taxonomy, comparative physiology and ecology of representative microorganisms found in various natural environments.
+515. Bacterial and Viral Genetics (2) I, II Prerequisites: Chemistry 361A; Microbiology 310.
 The genetics of bacteriophages and bacteria.
 520. Pathogenic Bacteriology (4) I, II Two lectures and six hours of laboratory.

 Prerequisites: Microbiology 310 with a minimum grade of C; Chemistry 250 or 251.
 Recommended: Chemistry 361A.
-Bacterial agents of disease in man and other animals.
+Bacterial and rickettsial agents of disease in man and other animals.
 Consideration of host-parasite relationships, the biology of the inciting agents and mechanisms of host resistance.
 Laboratory experience in isolation and identification of bacterial pathogens.
 525. Medical Mycology (4) I, II Two lectures and six hours of laboratory.